Hospital Staffing Committees - Working Together for Paient Care

 January 1, 2027

-• Corrective action plan required for compliance with staffing plan less than 80% of the time.
+• Urban/system hospitals: Corrective action plan required for staffing assignments in compliance with staffing plan less than 80% of the time.
 Penalties for not following corrective action plan begin.

 July 1, 2028